GStreamer/gstreamer/markdown/contribute/index.md

 Couple of additional points:

-- If you are submitting a Merge Request for an issue (or multipe issues) that already exist, please add 'Fixes #123' to the commit message of one of your commits, so that there is a cross-reference in GitLab and the issue will be closed automatically when your Merge Request is merged.
+- If you are submitting a Merge Request for an issue (or multiple issues) that already exist, please add 'Fixes #123' to the commit message of one of your commits, so that there is a cross-reference in GitLab and the issue will be closed automatically when your Merge Request is merged.